Clemapfel/jluna/docs/manual.md

 + we can only use **Boxables** as the **right-hand expression** of a proxy-assignment
 + we can only use **Unboxables** as the **left-hand expression** of an assignment.

-Of course, an (Un)Boxables can be used on either side.
+Of course, an (Un)Boxables can be used on either side, making it possible to freely move them between states.

-Out-of-the-box, the following types are (Un)Boxable:
+Out-of-the-box, the following types are all (Un)Boxable:

 ```cpp
 // cpp type (unboxed)    // Julia-side type (boxed)